 I like to make sure I post something at least once a day, and I like to mix it up a bit too.

 It literally takes less than a minute, so I always have time to do this every day.

-If for some reason you can’t spare a minute each day to post something new, you might consider checking out BufferApp (try it free – but I make a commission if you subsequently buy), which I mentioned in a previous post for automating Tweets throughout the day, but they’ve just added Facebook to their repertoire and it works extremely well.
+If for some reason you can’t spare a minute each day to post something new, you might consider checking out BufferApp, which I mentioned in a previous post for automating Tweets throughout the day, but they’ve just added Facebook to their repertoire and it works extremely well.
 [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]